Episode 175: How Bedrock Environmental Laws Are Holding the Line in Alaska (For Now) with Cooper Freeman

 Episode Summary

-In this episode, Jack welcomes back Cooper Freeman from the Center for Biological Diversity for a transparent, gritty, and surprisingly hopeful update on the frontlines of conservation in Alaska.
-Navigating a relentless onslaught of fast-tracked industrial projects and gutted regulatory procedures under the current administration, Cooper outlines how the Alaska team is successfully using bedrock environmental laws to keep major ecological harm from going forward.
+Cooper Freeman, Alaska director for the Center for Biological Diversity, returns to the Rewilding Earth podcast and joins host Jack Humphrey for a transparent, gritty, and surprisingly hopeful update from the frontlines of Alaskan conservation.
+Navigating a relentless onslaught of fast-tracked industrial projects and regulatory procedures gutted under the current administration, Cooper outlines how conservationists in Alaska are successfully using bedrock environmental laws to keep major ecological harm at bay.

-While the threats, ranging from a gold mine haul road cutting through Lake Clark National Park to massive bottom-trawling fleets in the Bering Sea, are unprecedented, the conversation centers on a message of fierce defiance.
-By viewing this defensive era as a crucible that is sharpening the movement’s strategic muscles, Jack and Cooper remind listeners that, despite the dystopian headlines, the rule of law is holding; not a single mile of the most threatened roads has been built, and the conservation movement is building the stamina to launch a historic offensive when the political tide turns.
+While the threats in Alaska — ranging from a gold mine haul road cutting through Lake Clark National Park and Preserve to massive bottom-trawling fleets in the Bering Sea — are unprecedented, this episode of the podcast centers on a message of fierce defiance.
+By viewing this defensive era as a crucible that is sharpening the movement’s strategic muscles, Cooper and Jack remind listeners that, despite the dystopian headlines, the rule of law is holding.
+And the conservation movement is building the stamina to launch a historic offensive when the political tide turns.

 Key Talking Points